IntegralEquations/Inti.jl/docs/src/tutorials/getting_started.md

-In the constructor above we specified a quadrature order of 5, and Inti.jl internally picked a [`ReferenceQuadrature`](@ref) suitable for the specified order; for a finer control, you can also specify a quadrature rule directly.
+In the constructor above we specified a quadrature order of 5, and Inti.jl internally picked a [`ReferenceQuadrature`](@ref) suitable for the specified order; for finer control, you can also specify a quadrature rule directly.

 ## Integral operators